-Americares through its on-going partnership with the Colombian Order of Malta brings access to medicine and medical supplies to some of the country’s most remote and under-served communities, reaching more than 50 active sub-recipients.
+Through its ongoing partnership with the Order of Malta, Americares brings access to healthcare and medical supplies to some of the country’s most remote and under-served communities, reaching more than 50 active sub-recipients.

 Working in Colombia since 1985.

-Of all the countries in South America, Colombia has the highest recurrence of extreme hazard events.
-Its location within the Pacific Ring of Fire puts the population at high risk of earthquakes, flooding, volcanoes and more.
-Not only are residents vulnerable to natural disasters, but also they suffer high rates of poverty – roughly 27 percent – a factor that makes it difficult for them to access necessary healthcare and increases their vulnerability to diseases, such as in the case of the 2014 Chikungunya virus outbreak.
+Due to Colombia’s location within the Pacific Ring of Fire, it puts the population at higher risk of experiencing earthquakes, flooding, and volcanoes eruptions.
+Not only are residents vulnerable to natural disasters, but with a high rate of poverty – roughly 27 percent – its makes it difficult for them to access necessary healthcare and increases their vulnerability to certain diseases in the region.